Big E (wrestler): The New Day (2014–2020)

 On the April 6 episode of Raw, The New Day turned heel, after fans responded negatively to the group.
-At Extreme Rules, Big E and Kingston defeated Tyson Kidd and Cesaro to win the WWE Tag Team Championships.
-At Payback, The New Day defeated Kidd and Cesaro to retain their titles.
-At Elimination Chamber, The New Day retained the titles in the first ever tag team Elimination Chamber match, and all three members were allowed to compete in a pre-match stipulation.

-They lost the titles at Money in the Bank against The Prime Time Players (Darren Young and Titus O'Neil), but they would regain the titles at SummerSlam.
-The following night on Raw, they started a feud with The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), setting up a title match at Night of Champions, where they lost by disqualification.
-The next month, at Hell in a Cell, they defeated The Dudley Boyz to retain their titles, ending their feud.
-At TLC: Tables, Ladders & Chairs, The New Day retained the title against The Usos (Jey Uso and Jimmy Uso) and The Lucha Dragons (Kalisto and Sin Cara) in a triple threat tag team ladder match.
+At Extreme Rules on April 26, Big E and Kingston defeated Tyson Kidd and Cesaro to win the WWE Tag Team Championships.
+On May 17, at Payback, The New Day defeated Kidd and Cesaro to retain their titles.
+At Elimination Chamber on May 31, The New Day retained the titles in the first ever tag team Elimination Chamber match, and all three members were allowed to compete in a pre-match stipulation.
+On June 14, they lost the titles at Money in the Bank against The Prime Time Players (Darren Young and Titus O'Neil), but they would regain the titles at SummerSlam on August 23.
+The following night on Raw, they started a feud with The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), setting up a title match at Night of Champions on September 20, where they lost by disqualification.
+At Hell in a Cell on October 25, they defeated The Dudley Boyz to retain their titles, ending their feud.
+At TLC: Tables, Ladders & Chairs on December 13, The New Day retained the title against The Usos (Jey Uso and Jimmy Uso) and The Lucha Dragons (Kalisto and Sin Cara) in a triple threat tag team ladder match.
 On January 24, 2016, at the Royal Rumble, they retained the title against The Usos.

 At Fastlane on February 21, The New Day turned face by mocking The League of Nations (Sheamus, Alberto Del Rio, Rusev, and King Barrett), starting a feud.
-They retained their titles at Roadblock against The League of Nations.
-At WrestleMania 32, The New Day were defeated by The League of Nations in a six-man tag team match.
+They retained their titles at Roadblock on March 12 against The League of Nations.
+On April 3, at WrestleMania 32, The New Day were defeated by The League of Nations in a six-man tag team match.
 The following night on Raw, they successfully retained their title against The League of Nations, ending their feud.
-After WrestleMania, they retained their title at Extreme Rules against The Vaudevillains (Aiden English and Simon Gotch), and at Money in the Bank against The Vaudevillains, Enzo Amore and Big Cass, and Luke Gallows and Karl Anderson in a fatal-four-way match.
+After WrestleMania, they retained their title at Extreme Rules on May 22 against The Vaudevillains (Aiden English and Simon Gotch), and at Money in the Bank on June 19 against The Vaudevillains, Enzo Amore and Big Cass, and Luke Gallows and Karl Anderson in a fatal-four-way match.